 You can also do simple yet productive tasks, like taking out the trash or folding your laundry.
 This way, you stay active and achieve more out of your day while you’re awake.

 [Related: Mental Health And Regular Exercise]

 Drinking a single cup of coffee in the morning to start your day won’t hurt.
-Just avoid taking too much caffeine to the point when your energy levels last beyond your work hours.
+Just avoid consuming too much caffeine to the point where your energy levels last beyond your work hours.

-Remember that caffeine only offers a temporary boost and may not be the best alternative for keeping awake.
+Remember that caffeine only offers a temporary boost and may not be the best alternative for staying awake.